Hendrix-CS/csci320/projects/rush.md

 3. The line may contain two or more commands connected with the pipe symbol (`|`).
 If this happens, start a process for each command, setting up pipes to send the output of each left-hand command to the input of the following right-hand command.
 If the input has been redirected by the `<` symbol, then the leftmost process will receive the input from that file.
 4. If (prior to the `&` symbol and `>` symbols, if present) the line ends with a `<` symbol that is immediately followed by a string, the command's input comes from the file named by the string.
 If the file does not exist, the command will be aborted.

-This assignment was adapted from [materials](http://rust-class.org/pages/ps2.html) developed by [David Evans](http://www.cs.virginia.edu/~evans/) at the [University of Virginia](https://engineering.virginia.edu/departments/computer-science).

 ## Example Execution
 ```
 gjf2a@18837FDRL:/mnt/c/Users/ferrer/Documents/Courses/2020_2S/CSCI320/Solutions/vssh$ cargo run